-Texas Instruments developed the Hierarchical Scan Description Language (HSDL) to complement BSDL, using the same subset of VHDL statements as BSDL.
-ASSET InterTech, Inc. is the contact point for maintaining the HSDL standard and is directly responsible for additions or changes to the standard.
+Originally, Texas Instruments (TI) developed the Hierarchical Scan Description Language (HSDL) to complement BSDL using the same subset of VHDL statements as BSDL.
+TI transferred HSDL ownership to ASSET Intertech, INC. in 1995, which is now the contact point for maintaining the HSDL standard and is directly responsible for additions or changes to the standard.